anoff/blog/_posts/drafts/2019-01-XY-(audio)book-intro.md

 ---
 layout: post
-title: My year in (audio)books
+title: My year 2018 in (audio)books
-subtitle: First in a series of many articles with main takeaways from various books
+subtitle: First in a series of lessons from books I read
-tags: [development, recruiting, books]
+tags: [development, books]
 ---
 <!-- TOC -->